maryclaire-dona/Predictive_Model-Airfare/README.md

 interests involved in the issue (airlines, city, state and federal authorities, civic groups, the military, airport operators), and an aviation consulting firm is seeking advisory contracts with these players.

+**Task**

+Build Predictive Model for the firm to predict fares in the event a new airport is brought into service.